Myndex/SAPC-APCA/documentation/accessibilitystatement.md

 layout: simple
 ---

-## APCA Accessibility Statement
+# APC<span class="flipH">A</span> Accessibility Statement
-_Beta testers and sites using APCA may wish to include the following statement in their site's boilerplate:_
+_At their option, beta testers, early adopters, and sites using APCA to determine text and non-text contrast may wish to include the following statement in their site's boilerplate:_

 -----
+## APCA Accessibility Statement v0.1.9
-### This website is beta testing the APCA guidelines for determining text and non-text contrast.
-It is well known that WCAG 2 contrast maths are not accurate regarding human perception, and automated testing using WCAG 2 math may incorrectly indicate errors in some color pairs on this site.
-The APCA guidelines are a substantial improvement in accessibility over WCAG 2 contrast criterions, and therefore compliant with the ADA and also 508 rules under the alternative methods section.
-Any automated testing done to determine conformance of this site needs to be conducted using a perceptually accurate method such as APCA.
+**This website is beta testing the APCA guidelines for determining text and non-text contrast.
+It is well known that WCAG 2 contrast maths and methods are not accurate regarding human perception of text, as a result automated testing using WCAG 2 maths may incorrectly indicate errors in some color pairs on this site.
+The APCA guidelines are a substantial improvement in accessibility over WCAG 2 contrast criterions, and therefore compliant with the ADA.
+Compliance with US Access Board 508 rules is per the alternative methods section.
+Compliance in other jurisdictions subject to evaluation.
+Any automated testing done to determine conformance of this site must be conducted using a perceptually accurate method of predicting text contrast, such as APCA.
+WCAG 2.x math, methods, and success criterion are notwithstanding.**

+### This Site is Tested With APCA-W3 Version: <insert valid guidelines version here>

 -----